Health Benefits FAQ's

 Q: Where would I find the COBRA rates and information?

-Q: At what age may I retiree from the District?
+Q: At what age may I retire from the District?

-CSEA: 50 years old; however, the Retiree will pay the full cost of coverage until reaching age 53.
+CSEA: 50 years old; however, the Retiree will pay the full cost of coverage until reaching age 53, per union contracts

 Q: How many consecutive years of service with the District do I need to be eligible for retiree medical benefits?

 Q: I am thinking of retiring.
-If I complete the school year when do my Health Benefits with the District end?
+If I complete my contracted school year, when do my health benefits with the District end?

 Q: Is there an option to keep dental coverage?